preciofishbone/OmniaDocs/web-content-management/publishing-features/script-html/index.rst

 The settings
 *************
-The settings is where you add the code:
+The settings is where you add or edit the code:

 .. image:: script-html-settings.png